-If you’ve ever been intimated to cook salmon, this is a super simple, flavorful, and goofproof method.
+If you’ve ever been intimated about how to cook salmon in a skillet, this is a super simple, flavorful, and goofproof method.

 First, sear the fish in a pan with olive oil, lemon juice, salt and pepper.
 Keep the skillet covered for about 6 minutes, or until you estimate the salmon is 80 to 90 percent done.

-Then squirt in maple syrup, bbq sauce, Worcestershire, and allow the glaze to bubble, thicken, and cook for another 3 to 5 minutes.
+Then squirt in maple syrup, bbq sauce, and Worcestershire sauce, and allow the glaze to bubble, thicken, and cook for another 3 to 5 minutes.
 I used my new favorite barbecue sauce that’s sweet with a bit of heat.

 For most pan sauces, I don’t bother mixing up the glaze in a separate bowl and instead just squirt it into the pan.
 One less bowl to wash and it all blends together as it boils and bubbles.
 No need to dirty measuring spoons, either.
 Just eyeball it and squirt from the bottle.

 To amp up the lemon flavor, you can use a lemon pepper seasoning instead of plain black pepper.

 If you wind up with leftovers, I recommend enjoying it cold in a salad, wrap, or sandwich!

 - 2 salmon fillets, about 6 ounces each with skin on